janLo/restful-fieldsets/README.md

 module to build fieldsets similar to [WTForm](http://wtforms.readthedocs.org/en/latest/) forms for the response marshalling.

-See the tests how to use it.
+Read the docstring documentation to get a description how it can be used.